josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🍿_Historical_Democratic_Actions/🌳_Freedom_Farming_Food/🥀_bella_ciao.md

 ---

-## 🧠 Why fascist regimes feared farmers
+## 🧠 Why Fascist Regimes Feared Farmers

 Italian fascism — like other authoritarian regimes — understood a basic truth: